szpajder/dumphfdl/README.md

 - Add `--output-corrupted-pdus` option to log corrupted messages (too short, CRC check failed, etc). dumphfdl can't decode such messages, but they might optionally be logged as hex dump if `--raw-frames` is in use.
 By default corrupted messages are not included in the log.

 - Some ACARS and MIAM CORE messages contain XML data.
 Use `--prettify-xml` option to enable pretty-printing of such content.
 XML will then be reformatted with proper indentation for easier reading.
 This feature requires libacars built with libxml2 library support - otherwise this option has no effect.

+### Additional options for JSON formatting

+The following options work globally across all outputs with json format:

+- `--output-mpdus`

+- `--output-corrupted-pdus`

+See above for the description of these options.

 ## Using the system table